-Distributors, Paying Agents, Information Agents, Correspondent Banks

-In connection with the registration of the Trust, Funds or the Shares for sale in certain jurisdictions, the Manager or Distributor may appoint distributors, paying agents, information agents, correspondent banks and publication agents, or such other entities as may be required to facilitate registration in certain jurisdictions.
+Distributors, Paying Agents, Information Agents, Correspondent Banks banks and publication agents, or such other entities as may be required to facilitate registration in certain jurisdictions.
 The Manager may pay the fees and expenses of such entities out of the assets of the Trust or the relevant Fund, such payments to be made at normal commercial rates.